 Since immersion is so critical to develop fluency, I’ll delve a bit into few examples that will tell you why you should embrace immersion.
 But, if you want to go straight to how to create an immersive environment, scroll down to skip the six examples that follow.

-Examples: effectiveness of immersion in learning language
+6 examples of effectiveness of immersion in learning language

 1. ‘Language Pledge’ at Middlebury Language Schools